sweinstock/ShortcutsForMac/README.md

 - To go to the folder that you need: Ask Siri
 - To add a folder to favorites - press ctrl + cmd + T
 - To switch languages (if languages are already set up) - press ctrl + option + spacebar
+- To open developer tools in chrom - press cmd + option + j